 We should also think about our funerals, which is something I think less of us do than those that write wills.
 Planning a funeral for a loved one is tough, and has to be done quickly and at the most difficult of times.
 If you have laid out in writing the music you would like to have played, the dress code you would like your guests to stick to, a favourite poem you would like to have read out it makes things so much easier.
 Even whether or not you want to be cremated or buried, so many people aren’t aware of those wishes.
 If you want to be buried, where?
 Cremated, where do you want your ashes to be scattered?
 These things are important to the family left behind, they want to get it right, the idea of getting something wrong can haunt people for years.
 So if you have specific wishes please please write them down and keep them alongside your will (oh and tell people where your will is so it is easy to find).

 I have even gone so far as to make a “knicker pact” with my mum in law.
 We joked that there should be somebody appointed to come in and throw out all the pants you wouldnt want anyone to find after you have gone.
 You know the ones, the grey ones with saggy elastic.
 That having a friend come in and clear out your wardrobe of embarrassing items is something we should consider before it is too late.
+You seen when somebody says “can we talk about death?” it doesn’t have to just be for the dull, practical stuff, it can be for the crucial stuff like who clears your knicker drawer.

 When I wrote my will I also included who I was leaving my company to.
-Yes it is the tiniest of companies but if only to shut it down, somebody needs to be in charge.
+Yes Mummy Barrow is the tiniest of companies but if only to shut it down, somebody needs to be in charge.
 Somebody needs the passwords for this blog, the company bank account, the email account so they can reply to emails or tell PRs waiting for reviews not to hold their breath.
 In fact, what we do with our digital legacy is a whole other blog post that I have had in drafts for months and really should get around to publishing.

 I have long said that I want my ashes to be scattered off a boat in Barbados and that to get there my urn must fly first class because it will be the only time I ever get to do it.
 Yes I do think that is funny, and by putting it in writing my family know what is expected of them after my untimely demise.
 Either that or I want to be like the class teddy bear and have my ashes passed around surviving family members houses on a regular basis, taken on adventures and have it all written down in a notebook that is then passed on to the next recipient of me.